jpaulm/parsefbp/README.md

 parsefbp
 ========

 Simple parser for .fbp notation written in JavaScript, generating JSON

 Running Parser
 ---

-Run `html\ParseFBP.html` using your favorite browser.
+Run `html\ParseFBP.html` using your favorite browser (it's been tested under Firefox).

 This will display a text area, and a button.
 Copy the .fbp text into the text area, and hit the button.